LTshepoJr/CDV01_Career_Goals_Reflection_LETKGO330_PTO2401_GroupB2_Lethabo-Kgoele_CDV01/README.md

     - Describe your key interests related to your career.

-    I want to create web applications for people and games too, I want to be of service, it will help me develop as a person and give me ideas on how to create my applications or games and maybe create my own school, why only learn coding when you done with school when you can also learn it while you grow up
+    I want to create web applications for people and games too, I want to be of service, it will help me develop as a person and give me ideas on how to create my applications or games and maybe create my own school, why only learn coding when you done with school when you can also learn it while you growing up

     - What values are important to you in a work environment?

-    Communication is important, because we need to know what our collegues our good at, whether it is at CSS or JavaScript, working with what you are passinate with and comfortable with will boost morality and work flow and will reach to a common goal quicker
+    Communication is important, because we need to know what our collegues are good at, whether it is at CSS or JavaScript, working with what you are passinate with and comfortable with will boost morality and work flow and will reach to a common goal quicker

 ### Part 2: Career Exploration Insights